Spoon Fishing For Steelhead In Rivers: Methods Of Top Guides

 - Repeat: Cast 3 to five feet down the river and repeat. ( I discuss covering the river effectively below)

 Pay close attention to the level at which the fish are actively feeding or holding.
-If you get a bit or bump on any of the 3 casts that could be a sign of where your spoon needs to be. often, I get a bite on the 3rd or third cast, which tells me what level the fish are at and then I can eliminate the first or second cast, which allows me to cover the pool faster.
+If you get a bit or bump on any of the 3 casts that could be a sign of where your spoon needs to be.
+Often, I will get a bite on the 3rd or third cast, which tells me what level the fish are at and then I can eliminate the first or second cast, which allows me to cover the pool faster.

 I prefer this slow method of finding the fish better than covering a ton of water fast and hoping my spoon is close to the fish.